Hosting and bandwidth provided by MacAce.net.

 * Some MacBook and MacBook Pro models with batteries that are not designed to be removed by the end user have EMC Numbers internally listed and assigned in government compliance documents.
 Unfortunately, EMC Numbers are not externally listed on these models themselves and consequently are not convenient for identification or differentiation.
 Nevertheless, EveryMac.com has documented the relevant EMC Numbers.

 ** The aluminum "Unibody" Mac mini models have the EMC Number listed on the righthand side of the interior (with the ports facing you).
 It is visble upon removing the "spin off" bottom cover for internal access.

 †† "Late 2010" MacBook Air models have the EMC Number listed on the bottom.
 Earlier MacBook Air models do not have the EMC Number externally listed, although they do have numbers internally listed nad assigned in government compliance documents.

 A complete list of EMC Numbers from the By Identifier section of the site additionally may be useful.
 Please be particularly mindful of asterisks as this indicates an EMC Number is not listed externally on the hardware.

 If EveryMac.com does not return a list of applicable Macs for a given EMC Number (or your Mac is not included), but you are able to track down your Mac using another identifier, please share any missing information.
-The Ultimate Mac Lookup feature already is quite comprehensive, but it will become more and more so with your additions.
+The Ultimate Mac Lookup feature is quite comprehensive, but it will become even more so with your additions.
 Thank you.